Summary of Significant Accounting Policies

 Cash flow hedging is used to hedge the interest cash flows of individual floating rate debt securities or other floating rate assets or liabilities.
-The hedging instruments used include interest rate swaps, interest rate and cross currency swaps and interest rate options.
+The hedging instruments used include interest rate swaps, interest rate and cross currency swaps.
 Derivative instruments which are designated as hedges and are effective as such are measured at fair value.
 The effective part of the change in fair value is recognised in other comprehensive income.
 The remaining ineffective part is recognised in profit or loss.

 The cumulative change in fair value is transferred from equity and recognised in profit or loss in the same period that the hedged cash flows affect profit or loss.